casanovg/timonel/timonel-twim-ss/README.md

 Timonel TWI master - Single slave
 =================================

-This test application shows the usage of TWI master libraries.
+This test application [shows](http://youtu.be/-7GOMToGvzI) the usage of TWI master libraries.

-It is a serial console based application, Arduino-compatible, that allows sending commands to a device that runs the Timonel bootloader.
+It is a serial console-based application, Arduino-compatible, that allows sending commands to a device that runs the Timonel bootloader.
 Its main functions are:

-* Searches a device running Timonel bootloader on the TWI bus and initialize it.
+* Searches a device running Timonel bootloader on the TWI bus and initializes it.

 * Uploads an application to the device.
 The application to send to the AVR bootloader (payload) is compiled as part of this TWI master application.
 The utility "timonel-hexparser" is used to convert an AVR application into a TWI master payload.